Select your course options:

 About the course

-• It offers a unique 70/30 practice/theory balance
+The course offers a unique 70/30 practice/theory balance.

-• Take on real-work creative briefs from the local film community - including Luton Culture and Clearhead Productions - as well as our in-house agency Media Junction
+Take on live creative briefs through our links with the local film and TV community, including Luton Culture and Clearhead Productions.

 Zombie invasion of Beds university!